jiayangdong11/Jiayang_BlueStampPortfolio/index.md

 For my final milestone, I added a camera to hexapod, allowing it to remotely broadcast video of its surrounds to a website.

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/C8R0I1Gc1Kc?si=Jo8ulrJLg_x0mOOA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 For my second milestone, I used provided Arduino and Processing app to allow the hexapod to move.
 I also built a remote control for my hexapod and I designed a 3-D printed battery case to allow the hexapod to carry its battery while moving.

 ## Programming the robot